manon42bcn/push-swap/README.md

 ```
 Is slow with big stacks, but is good!
 I'm pretty sure that this implementation can be improved, specially around presort step.
+The Makefile is not properly adapted to work with libft-extended, so some relink can be founded.

 ## Stack (Data Structure in C)